-2017 Key stage 2 English reading test
+2018 Key stage 2 English reading test

 The following information explains how to administer the key stage 2 English reading test.
 If you have any questions, you should check with your headteacher or key stage 2 test co-ordinator before you administer the test.
+Test packs must not be opened until the pupils are in the test room ready to complete the test, unless early opening is required to meet individual pupils' needs.

-Please make sure you follow these instructions correctly to ensure that the test is properly administered.
-Failure to administer the test correctly could result in a maladministration investigation at the school.
+Please follow these instructions correctly to ensure that the test is properly administered.
+Failure to administer the test correctly could result in a maladministration investigation.